ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      <div style="text-align: center">Our innovative funding mechanism,
+      <div style="text-align: center">Our innovative fundraising mechanism,
-      EcoiaFund™, empowers our clients to transform creative campaigns into direct contributions at the grassroots level.
-With each project we deliver, we leverage blockchain technology to directly support causes worldwide– at no extra cost.</div>
+      **EcoiaFund™**, gives our clients the option to monetise content into direct grassroots contributions.
+With every project we deliver, we harness blockchain technology to seamlessly fund global causes—at no extra cost.</div>

     badge:
       label: ''